IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Title

-The Column Chart has a title that can be changed or hidden if not needed.
+The Column Chart has a title that can be changed or hidden if not needed by setting its override to No Symbol.

 <img class="responsive-img" src="../images/column_chart_title-off.png" srcset="../images/column_chart_title-off@2x.png 2x" />